-As a result of the pandemic and the need for social distancing, many companies have been forced to move to more remote and virtual models of selling.
+As we know, many companies have been moving to more remote and virtual models of selling.

 For sales teams that have long had a face-to-face model, switching to selling via the Internet has been a big challenge.
 Reps that were used to wining and dining prospects — and winning people over based primarily on their personal charm — have had a particularly steep learning curve.
 Those tactics are simply no longer available.
 Sales teams are finding it necessary to learn new things and, in some cases, work a little bit harder than they have had to before.